-An application may be physically divided into two or more separate applications upon the payment of a fee for each new application created and submission by the applicant of a request in accordance with paragraph (d) of this section.
+- (a) Application may be divided.
+An application may be divided into two or more separate applications upon the payment of a fee for each new application created and submission by the applicant of a request in accordance with paragraph (d) of this section.

-A request to divide an application should be made in a separate paper from any other amendment or response in the application.
-The title "Request to divide application." should appear at the top of the first page of the paper.
+- (d) Form.
+A request to divide an application should be made in a separate document from any other amendment or response in the application.
+The title "Request to Divide Application" should appear at the top of the first page of the document.

 - (e) Outstanding time periods apply to newly created applications.
 Any time period for action by the applicant which is outstanding in the original application at the time of the division will apply to each separate new application created by the division, except as follows: